aiven/devportal/docs/products/opensearch/howto/opensearch-dashboard-multi_tenancy.rst

 Step 1: Enable OpenSearch® Security management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The first step in setting up multi-tenancy in OpenSearch Dashboard is to enable OpenSearch Security management on your Aiven for OpenSearch service.
-OpenSearch Security management provides authentication and authorization features that are required for multi-tenancy.
+To set up multi-tenancy in OpenSearch Dashboard, the initial step is to :doc:`enable OpenSearch Security management <../howto/enable-opensearch-security>` on your Aiven for OpenSearch service.
+This will provide necessary authentication and authorization features required for multi-tenancy.
 To enable OpenSearch Security management, see enable OpenSearch .

 Step 2: Create a tenant